-doesn't want to play with her.
+- Watch video - Case Studies on bullying: - Pearl is telling Charlie to be more like her.
+She thinks that Charlie is being too quiet all of the time.
+Charlie doesn't say that he is happy how he is, but he agrees with Pearl.
+Is this bullying?
+No - Charlie keeps telling Pearl that he doesn't want to play with her.
 He hasn't played with Pearl for 2 weeks now but is telling her she is still his friend, but just feels like playing alone.
-Is this bullving?
-No Charlie keeps on telling Pearl he's playing alone, but Pearl keeps seeing him play with other people from his class.
+Is this bullying?
+No - Charlie keeps on telling Pearl he's playing alone, but Pearl keeps seeing him play with other people from his class.
 When Pearl asks to join in, they tell her to go away.
 Pearl now feels really lonely and sad.
 Is this bullying?
-Yes Every time Charlie reads his books.
-Pearl keeps snatching them off of him and telling him to come and run around.
+Yes - Every time Charlie reads his books, Pearl keeps snatching them off of him and telling him to come and run around.
 Charlie continuously tells Pearl to stop and that he doesn't feel like playing, but Pearl doesn't listen.
 Is this bullying?
 Yes.
-Create a classroom poster on what is bullying (you may think of your own catchphrase: power for good, bullying no way, stand up and be heard etc) Odd Sock Day to celebrate uniqueness March 20th (Whole School) Health, Wellbeing How can we be What is Respect? and Relationships inclusive and Sesame Street - Respect (Term 2) What is respect?
-What does it mean? respectful?
+Create a classroom poster on what is bullying (you may think of your own catchphrase: power for good, bullying no way, stand up and be heard etc) Odd Sock Day to celebrate uniqueness March 20th (Whole School) Health, Wellbeing and Relationships (Term 2) How can we be inclusive and respectful?
+What is Respect?
+Sesame Street - Respect What is respect?
+What does it mean?
 How do you know if you are respected and how do you know if you are showing respect?
 What isn't respect?
-You don't have to be Always try and find the common ground Divert the conversation to inclusion and how inclusion is a part of respect.
+You don't have to be the same Always try and find the common ground Divert the conversation to inclusion and how inclusion is a part of respect.
 What is inclusion?
 What are some ways that you can include someone?
 Complete class artwork How does respect grow?